What to do in Baños de Agua Santa, Ecuador

 Another complex are the Hot Springs of El SaladoHere you'll find pools of yellowish hot springs, colored by their mineral properties, which relieve pain.
 Located on El Salado Avenue, the spa costs $$3 for adults and $$1 for children.

-The other 2 complexes, which I didn't even see where they were, are the Santa Ana Hot Springs and the Santa Clara Spa.
+The other two complexes are the Santa Ana Hot Springs and the Santa Clara Spa.

 Private tours in Baños de Agua Santa